Through the Looking Glass

 In the midst of a time that held its breath, he saw the opportunity of a possible contemplation.
 The vast natural landscapes of the Charente region where he lives, the pine tree forests in Landes (South-West of France) where he endlessly wanders as well as the houses of the Atlantic shores helped set the frame of his new body of works.
 But the artist also decided to immerse himself anew in the lights and colours that he discovered during his residency program in Miami the previous year, 2019.
 As if driven by a vital force, the bright and contrasted tones, reminiscent of his time in Florida, bring life to the void and the silence of those French landscapes.
 They convey an energy with which the artist’s gesture expresses a strong and tormented movement.

 Out of this unexpected production, Julien Graizely selected ten works that not only speak about immobility and wait but also of strength and expectation.
-His joyous expressionistic style gives a prominent importance to the motive : the imagination may freely spread out and reach fictional, and – why not ? – romantic terrotories.
+His joyous expressionistic style gives a prominent importance to the motive : the imagination may freely spread out and reach fictional, and – why not ? – romantic territories.
 Thus, Julien Graizely’s work reasserts the capacity of the painting to open a mental space, sensitive, vibrant, most intimate and full of possibilities. »

 Olivier Waltman